What are residential rent arrears?

 Check your Tenancy agreement to see if you can charge interest on any rent arrears owed.

-If the problem is likely to be short-term you could discuss repayment plans.
-If you have a good relationship with your tenant, and both parties are keen to continue the tenancy, it may be possible to agree on a temporary adjustment to the rent and/or a way to spread out the repayment of any accrued debt.
-Consider making a Rent repayment plan.
+If the problem is likely to be short-term, you could discuss a Rent repayment plan.
+If you have a good relationship with your tenant and both parties are keen to continue the tenancy, it may be possible to agree on a temporary rent adjustment and/or a way to spread the repayment of any accrued debt.

 What if the problem is long-term?